 Re-Modelling Fashion brings together leading specialist researchers from diverse disciplinary perspectives (design for sustainability at Centre for Sustainable Fashion, LCF, UAL and industrial sustainability at Cambridge University) and fashion practitioners in design, production, and retail at Petit Pli, Phoebe English, Save Your Wardrobe and ASOS and students from LCF and NID India and through UAL Shared Campus.
 The research is underpinned by CSF’s four agendas of sustainability: ecological, social, and economic value, cross-referencing a range of creative practices to speculate and apply products, services and systems that contribute to a thriving world.

 By exploring challenges and opportunities across scales and locations, the project seeks to inform change across the fashion system generating insights for teaching, fashion industry practice and further research.
 Outputs include conference proceedings, academic publications and a forthcoming project report.

 The project forms part of the wider Business of Fashion Textiles Technology project funded by the Arts and Humanities Research Council.

-Re-Modelling Fashion
+Re-Modelling Fashion (Part of BFTT)

 Professor Dilys Williams, Co-Investigator – Centre for Sustainable Fashion

-Laetitia Forst, Post-Doc researcher – Centre for Sustainable Fashion
+Laetitia Forst, Post-Doc Researcher – Centre for Sustainable Fashion